heikkivihersalo/kotisivu-block-theme/README.md

 Kotisivu Block Theme is a WordPress boilerplate theme that is designed to be as developer friendly while maintaining user-friendly interface for customers to maintain content.
 Main idea is to use WordPress purely as a CMS (Content Management System) and let the theme handle all styling and other things.
 Currently theme uses functions from both post and pre blocks era.

 Theme uses OOP patterns wherever possible (modified to work with WordPress).
+WordPress really isn't OOP friendly but it cleans up the code a lot and makes it easier to maintain.

 ---